 In this in-depth guide, will walk you through the 5 best ways to learn photography, complete with tips that could improve your learning.
 So, if you’re serious about getting the best shots, read on!

-1. Get out there and practice
+1. Get out there and practise

 This may seem like the most obvious thing in the world, but if you really want to learn how to take pictures, you need to start taking pictures.
-Regardless of whether you have a DSLR, mirrorless, bog-standard digital camera, or even just an iPhone, the only way to find out your strengths and weaknesses is to practice.
+Regardless of whether you have a DSLR, mirrorless, bog-standard digital camera, or even just an iPhone, the only way to find out your strengths and weaknesses is to practise.

 You don’t necessarily have to do this alone either.
 If you have a group of friends who are keen on getting into photography, you can work together to find out what works and what doesn’t work.
 It can also be a useful exercise for when you become more advanced, and you can look back at where you started.
 But the best bit?
 It’s completely free!